-Year ended December 31, (in millions) 2020 2019 2018 Cost of prior grants of RSUs, PSUs, SARs and stock options that are amortized over their applicable vesting periods \$ 1,101 \$ 1,141 \$ 1,241 Accrual of estimated costs of share- based awards to be granted in future periods including those to full-career eligible employees 1,350 1,115 1,081 Total noncash compensation expense related to employee share-based incentive plans \$ 2,451 \$ 2,256 \$ 2,322
+Year ended December 31, (in millions) 2021 2020 2019 Cost of prior grants of RSUs, PSUs, SARs and stock options that are amortized over their applicable vesting periods \$ 1,161 \$ 1,101 \$ 1,141 Accrual of estimated costs of share- based awards to be granted in future periods, predominantly those to full- career eligible employees 1,768 1,350 1,115 Total noncash compensation expense related to employee share-based incentive plans \$ 2,929 \$ 2,451 \$ 2,256

-At December 31, 2020, approximately \$664 million (pretax) of compensation expense related to unvested awards had not yet been charged to net income.
-That cost is expected to be amortized into compensation expense over a weighted-average period of 1.6 years.
+At December 31, 2021, approximately \$862 million (pretax) of compensation expense related to unvested awards had not yet been charged to net income.
+That cost is expected to be amortized into compensation expense over a weighted-average period of 1.8 years.
 The Firm does not capitalize any compensation expense related to share-based compensation awards to employees.